ibm-cloud-docs/AnalyticsEngine/index.md

 ## Cluster architecture

 A cluster consists of a management instance and one or more compute instances.
-The management instance itself consists of three management nodes, which run in the management instance.
-Each of the compute nodes runs in a separate compute instance.
+The management instance consists of three management nodes that run in the instance.
+Each compute node runs in a separate compute instance.

 Note: You are billed only at the instance level.
 For more details on billing, see [{{site.data.keyword.iae_full_notm}}   Pricing](https://www.ibm.com/cloud/analytics-engine/pricing){: external}.